thijoubert/chulapa/collections/_posts/2022-01-12-PowerBI-FirstName-France.md

 # Fun fact 1
-By playing with the different filters (year, gender), I noticed that the proportion of births Girls / Boy had frankly evolved: from 54% of girls at the beginning of the 20th century to 46% today.
+By playing with the different filters (year, gender), I noticed that the proportion of births Female / Male had frankly evolved: from 54% of girls at the beginning of the 20th century to 46% today.

 # Fun Fact 2